- Cool retro design (a mix of '50s, '60s, '70s)

 Small dogs only

 Dogs weighing less than 25 pounds are welcome.
-The hotel charges a nonrefundable fee per stay -- but doesn't provide any dog bowls, food, or other pet amenities.
+There's no fee, but the hotel doesn't provide any dog bowls, food, or other pet amenities.

 More party spot than family hotel